-7,937,930 common units are available for future grant under the Midstream LTIP as of December 31, 2016.
+Our general partner manages our operations and activities and Antero employs the personnel who provide support to our operations.
+In connection with the IPO, our general partner adopted the Midstream LTIP, pursuant to which non-employee directors of our general partner and certain officers, employees and consultants of our general partner and its affiliates are eligible to receive awards representing ownership interests in the Partnership.
+An aggregate of 10,000,000 common units may be delivered pursuant to awards under the Midstream LTIP, subject to customary adjustments.
+A total of 7,947,771 common units are available for future grant under the Midstream LTIP as of December 31, 2015.
 Restricted units and phantom units granted under the Midstream LTIP vest subject to the satisfaction of service requirements, upon the completion of which common units in the Partnership are delivered to the holder of the restricted units or phantom units.
 Compensation related to each restricted unit and phantom unit award is recognized on a straight-line basis over the requisite service period of the entire award.
 The grant date fair values of these awards are determined based on the closing price of the Partnership's common units on the date of grant.
-These units are accounted for as if they are distributed by the Partnership to Antero Resources.
-Antero Resources recognizes compensation expense for the units awarded and a portion of that expense is allocated to the Partnership.
-Antero Resources allocates equity-based compensation expense to the Partnership based on our proportionate share of Antero Resources' labor costs.
+These units are accounted for as if they are distributed by the Partnership.
+Antero allocates equity-based compensation expense to the Partnership based on our proportionate share of Antero's labor costs.
 The Partnership's portion of the equity-based compensation expense is included in general and administrative expenses, and recorded as a credit to the applicable classes of partners' capital.

-A summary of restricted unit and phantom unit awards activity during the year ended December 31, 2016 is as follows:
+A summary of restricted unit and phantom unit awards activity during the year ended December 31, 2015 is as follows: